John Coit Spooner

-John Coit Spooner (January 6, 1843 – June 11, 1919) was a politician and lawyer from Wisconsin.
-He served in the United States Senate from 1885 to 1891 and from 1897 to 1907.
-A Republican, by the 1890s, he was one of the "Big Four" key Republicans who largely controlled the major decisions of the Senate, along with Orville H. Platt of Connecticut, William B. Allison of Iowa, and Nelson W. Aldrich of Rhode Island.
+John Coit Spooner (January 6, 1843 – June 11, 1919) was an American lawyer and Republican politician from Hudson, Wisconsin.
+He represented Wisconsin as a United States Senator from 1885 to 1891, then again from 1897 to 1907.
+In his latter stint, he was chairman of the powerful Senate Rules Committee and was considered one of the "Big Four" key Republicans in the Senate who largely controlled its major decisions, the others being Orville H. Platt of Connecticut, William B. Allison of Iowa, and Nelson W. Aldrich of Rhode Island.
+He is possibly best known for the Spooner Act, which authorized the United States purchase of the Panama Canal Zone.

+Politically, Spooner was a conservative (or stalwart) Republican and had a bitter rivalry for supremacy in Wisconsin Republican politics against his progressive Republican contemporary U.S. senator Robert M. "Fighting Bob" La Follette.

 Early life

 Spooner was born in Lawrenceburg, Indiana, on January 6, 1843, the son of Philip Loring Spooner and Lydia (Coit) Spooner.
 Philip Spooner was an attorney and judge and served on the bench in both Indiana and Wisconsin.
 Spooner moved with his parents to Madison, Wisconsin, in 1859.
 He attended the common schools and graduated from the University of Wisconsin with a Bachelor of Philosophy (Philosophiae Baccalaureus, or P.B.) degree in 1864.
 While in college, Spooner joined the Psi Upsilon fraternity and was admitted to membership in Phi Beta Kappa.